pretix/pretix-docs/docs/contributing-to-the-docs/index.md

 ## Our four maxims of documentation

-When writing documentation for pretix, to stick to the [maxims of conversation](https://en.wikipedia.org/wiki/Cooperative_principle#Grice's_maxims) as postulated by linguist Paul Grice.
+When writing documentation for pretix, try to stick to the [maxims of conversation](https://en.wikipedia.org/wiki/Cooperative_principle#Grice's_maxims) as postulated by linguist Paul Grice.
 These maxims, when applied to the task of documenting pretix, entail the following:

  1. Maxim of quantity: be informative.